 A hip fracture almost always completely breaks the bone.
 A partial break in the bone (hairline fracture) may occur but is not as common and may not show up on an X-ray.

 In older adults, hip fractures are caused most often by a fall.
 Even a slight fall can sometimes cause a fracture in a weakened hipbone.
-Women, especially those in their late 70s and 80s, are at an increased risk for hip fractures due to osteoporosis, a condition that causes the bones to become thin and brittle.
+Women, especially those in their late 70s and 80s, are at an increased risk for hip fractures due to osteoporosis.
+This condition causes the bones to become thin and brittle.

 In children and young adults, hip fractures are caused most often by a sudden, severe injury, such as a vehicle accident, sports injury, or a high-impact fall.